Gifts sent from abroad

 Points to consider

-You can clear the consignment in the Import Declaration Service (available in Finnish and Swedish) even if its value is no more than 45 euros.
-If the gift is free of customs duty and tax, you do not need to pay any import taxes.
+However, if the gift is exempt from customs duty and tax, you do not need to pay any import duties or taxes.

 Read more: Clearing gifts through Customs